PRIVACY & gdpr

 In my experience so far at the super fun weddings I'm booked for, most guests & couples bloody LOVE it when they spy themselves in my Insta feed or feature on my website, but that said, any individual has the right to ask me to remove an image of them from my social media or website if they'd rather it wasn't up there.
 All they have to do is email me and I'll remove it right away.

 I store all photos on encrypted hard drives.
 Seriously, you think your password's good?
 I'm genuinely well chuffed with the one I came up with.
 GOOD LUCK CRACKING THAT, ROBBERS.
 Your images are also delivered to you and kept in an online gallery (Shootproof mentioned above) and highlights in a slideshow.

 You can see the info I hold about you at any time you like, and you can ask me to update it to make sure I've got all your most recent info (which is good for me to have as it's always awkward when I send a USB to an old man named Derk because he lives at your old address and you didn't tell me you'd moved).

 My website is secure (check out the snazzy s at the end of http in the address bar).
 I encrypt my hard drives.
 I password protect my computer.
-My house is fitted with a security alarm.
+My house is fitted with a security alarm and we have anti-snap door locks.
 My phone doesn't work without my finger print or the numbers in my brain.
 I'm basically Chloe O'Brian.